 5. It cuts the risk of contracting heart disease by half

 Avocado contains both healthy and monosaturated fat.
-Since it’s a suitable type of fat, it lowers triglycerides and bad cholesterol in human blood.
-This, in turn, cuts down the risk of suffering from strokes and cardiovascular diseases.
+Since it’s a suitable type of fat, it lowers triglycerides and bad cholesterol in the human blood.
+This, in turn, reduces the risk of strokes and cardiovascular diseases.

 Moreover, avocados have plenty of antioxidants, such as carotenoids, phytosterols, and vitamin E.

 These chemicals help to protect the cardiovascular system from oxidimetry.
 It is a condition that comes about when free radicals in human cells overproduce oxidants.